Wall Street bombing: Investigations

 The BOI investigation stalled when none of the victims turned out to be the driver of the wagon.
 Though the horse was newly shod, investigators could not locate the stable responsible for the work.
 When the blacksmith was located in October, he could offer the police little information.
 Investigators questioned tennis champion Edwin Fischer, who had sent warning postcards to friends, telling them to leave the area before September 16.
 He told police he had received the information "through the air".
 They found Fischer made a regular habit of issuing such warnings, and had him committed to Amityville Asylum, where he was diagnosed as insane but harmless.
-Meanwhile, Robert W. Wood helped to reconstruct the bomb mechanism.

 The BOI and local police investigated the case for over three years without success.
 Occasional arrests garnered headlines but each time they failed to support indictments.
 Most of the initial investigation focused on anarchists and communists, such as the Galleanist group, whom authorities believed were involved in the 1919 bombings.
-During President Warren G. Harding's administration, officials evaluated the Soviets and the Communist Party USA as possible masterminds of the bombing.
+During President Warren G. Harding's administration, officials evaluated the Soviet Union and the Communist Party USA as possible masterminds of the bombing.
 In 1944, the FBI, successor to the BOI, investigated again.
 It concluded that its agents had explored many radical groups, "such as the Union of Russian Workers, the I.W.W., Communist, etc. ... and from the result of the investigations to date it would appear that none of the aforementioned organizations had any hand in the matter and that the explosion was the work of either Italian anarchists or Italian terrorists."